turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 #### Salesforce Data

-You'll then be asked which database to connect to on the Salesforce side, we'll use `Production`.
+You'll then be asked which database to connect to on the Salesforce side, we'll use `Development`.

 ![Salesforce Database](/images/elevate/connect_salesforce_data.png)

 #### Login to Salesforce

-At that point you'll get bounced to a Salesforce authentication page.
+At that point you'll get redirected to a Salesforce authentication page.
 Login with your Salesforce account and agree to the access requests.

 ![Salesforce Login](/images/elevate/connect_salesforce_oauth.png)